-The policy is consistent with the University's Income Protection Plan, which provides LTD coverage for Employees who are unable to perform the duties of their own occupation for the period from 6 months to 30 months after the commencement of the disability.
-After 2 2 years (two years on LTD) the employee may be required to assume the responsibilities of any occupation which he/she can handle.
+The policy is consistent with the University's Income Protection Plan, which provides LTD coverage for Employees who are unable to perform the duties of their own occupation for the period from six (6) months to thirty months after the commencement of the disability.
+After two and one-half (21⁄2) years (two (2) years on LTD) the employee may be required to assume the responsibilities of any occupation which he/she can handle.